marcodeangelis/intervals/README.md

 ![Build Status (https://github.com/marcodeangelis/intervals/actions/workflows/codecov.yml/badge.svg)](https://github.com/marcodeangelis/intervals/actions/workflows/codecov.yml/badge.svg)
 ![zenodo (https://zenodo.org/badge/DOI/10.5281/zenodo.6205624.svg)](https://zenodo.org/badge/DOI/10.5281/zenodo.6205624.svg)

 *intervals* is a library for interval computing in Python.

-The library implements optimized interval arithemtic between array-like structures.
+The library implements optimized interval arithmetic between array-like structures.
 Optimization is achieved running Numpy under the hood.
 An `Interval` object is--in essence--a wrapper of an `ndarray`.
 So just like an `ndarray` an `Interval` is iterable, indexable, and computations are element-wise unless otherwise specified.
+Interval computations are emulated in the sense that all operations are done in floating point arithmetic.
+For this reason this library cannot be used for rigorous computations.
+A proposal is currently under consideration for it to replace the floating-point apparatus with fixed-point or rational arithmetic.

 This is an __open source project__: we welcome contributions to enlarge and improve this code.
 If you see any error or problem, please open a new issue.
 If you want to join our team of developers, get in touch!

-Disclaimer: This implmentation of interval arithmetic is rigorous in the sense of *inclusive* but not in the sense of *verified*.
+Disclaimer: Interval arithmetic is only emulated in the sense that computations are *inclusive* w.r.t. the specified intervals but not *verified*.

-## When to use this code
+## Use this code
-* When interval arithmetic is needed between array-like structures.
+* To emulate interval arithmetic between array-like structures.
-* For intrusive uncertainty propagation.
-* For rigorous bounding, although additional dependency tracking is needed to compute best-possible bounds.

-## When **not** to use this code
+## Do not use this code
-* __Verified computing__ is not yet implemented, so if you need verified computations and outward-directed rounding you should use other software like: [IntLab](https://www.tuhh.de/ti3/rump/intlab/) or [Julia Intervals](https://juliaintervals.github.io).
+* for __Verified computing__.
+If you need verified computations and outward-directed rounding you should use other software like: [IntLab](https://www.tuhh.de/ti3/rump/intlab/) or [Julia Intervals](https://juliaintervals.github.io).

 ## Why use this code